Ghana vs Uruguay at FIFA World Cup 2022: Match prediction, H2H preview, and lineups

 Story highlights

 Uruguay started with a poor show at the World Cup debut in Qatar 2022.
-While they were unable to score against South Korea and had to settle for a draw, they were crushed by 0-2.
-Ghana defeated South Korea 3-2 and Portugal 2-3.
+While they were unable to score against South Korea and had to settle for a draw, they lost by 0-2 to Portugal.
+Ghana defeated South Korea 3-2.
 South Korean fans will be watching this match closely because it will determine their qualification, assuming they easily defeat Portugal.

 Ghana form